-Resident doctors receive paid leave to sit the following exams:
+Resident doctors receive paid leave as described below when taking the following four exams:

 Examination leave days are not days available for call and should be subtracted from the total days available for call in the rotation.
 Additionally, resident doctors sitting written and/or oral examination components of the Royal College Subspecialty Exam or the College of Family Physician Exam are exempt from call for the three weeks prior to the exam.
 The remainder of the rotation will not incur additional call as a result.